 When you step out of the stairs into the royal chapel on the top level, Sainte Chapelle’s full beauty is finally in front of you.
 The walls on all four side of the upper chapel are lined in stained glass.
 The stained glass was restored to its original glory in an extensive restoration which was completed less than five years ago.
 The result of the restoration is nothing short of luminous.

 The fifteen stained glass windows contain a total of 1,113 scenes that tell stories.
-Fourteen of the fifteen windows of the chapel tells the story of a different book of the Bible.
-The final window tells the history of the holy relics Sainte Chapelle was built to house.
+Fourteen of the fifteen windows of the chapel each tell the story of a different book of the Bible.
+The final window tells the history of the holy relics which Sainte Chapelle was built to house.
 For those wishing to deep dive on the meaning of the individual windows and scenes, Sainte Chapelle has a smartphone app in six languages.
 The app, available for iOS and Android, allows visitors to point their phone’s camera at an individual window section to receive a description and close-up view of it.

-The beauty of Sainte Chapelle is so dependent on its stained glass.
+The beauty of Sainte Chapelle is largely dependent on its stained glass.
 This makes it one of the few attractions in Paris where the weather outside will affect the quality of your experience inside.
 I highly recommend visiting on a nice bright sunny day to get the best glowing effect on the glass.
 It was partly cloudy on the winter day that I visited Sainte Chapelle, with the sun popping in and out of the clouds.
 It really made a visible difference in the beauty of the chapel when the sun would go behind a cloud.
 Choose your day – and your time of day – wisely for a visit to Sainte Chapelle for the best experience!

 Another detail to look for in the chapel are the twelve statues of the apostles that are positioned around the chapel at the base of the pillars between the windows.
 Five of these statutes, most notably Saint Peter, are the originals.
 (Below, you can also see a closer look of the image panels in one of the windows.)